rafidrm/rafidrm.github.io/_research/datadriven_personalized_healthcare.markdown

 ---
 layout: page
 title: Data-driven Personalized Healthcare
-description: The combination of machine learning and data-driven optimization can be used in several healthcare applications to improve factors such as effectiveness, quality of care and service, and access to treatment.
-Problems in these domains often require predictinve analytics to estimate relevant problem characteristics which are used to fuel a decision-making model.
-In my research, I have worked on personalized treatment, e.g., design of radiation therapy treatments for head-and-neck cancer, estimating degree of hearing loss and post-operative effects of hearing aids, as well as healthcare management, e.g., data-driven batching in milk-banks.
+description: Machine learning and data-driven optimization can be used to automate decision-making processes, thereby improving effectiveness, quality of care, and access to treatment.
+Predictive modeling can estimate relevant factors needed to fuel decision-making models.
+In my research, I have developed new methods for automating personalized treatment in cancer therapy and otolaryngology, as well as healthcare operations in milk bank clinics.
 ---